Special Issue Editors, Architecture and Culture Vol. 12, Issue 1

 Please select ‘Special Issue: The Architecture Exhibition Operating as a Cross- Cultural Contact Zone’ when submitting your paper to the online platform.

-Submission deadline for full papers is 1 October 2022
+Submission deadline for full papers is extended to 30 October 2022

 More information can be found in the full call.